Stage 1 - Hampton Court Palace to Staines-upon-Thames Pier (13 miles)

 After passing Burway Rowing Club is a second and smaller riverside car park.
 It also has an ice-cream van, a barbeque area and small beachy areas next to the river.
 At the back of the car park at the base of a tree and always surrounded by flowers is a metal plaque on a tiny concrete base.
 The inscription remembers Tony Kembery, known as 'Kim' to his loved ones.

 turns right and away from the river towards

 Many other famous people lived in Laleham, including actress Gabrielle Anwar (born here 4th February 1970), and Edward VII, when he was Prince of Wales, was a regular visitor at the Three Horseshoes public house when he stayed with the Lucan Family at Laleham House.

-On reaching Laleham the road turns right towards the centre of the village (now at 10.25 miles into the stage).
-DO NOT turn right with the road, instead follow the towpath straight on along the narrow river road to Penton Hook Lock, at 11.1 miles into the stage.
+On reaching Laleham the road turns right towards the centre of the village (now at 10.4 miles).
+DO NOT turn right with the road, instead follow the towpath straight on along the narrow river road to Penton Hook Lock, at 11.2 miles.
 Go straight past the lock staying next to the river.